luiscosio/MechWatch/README.md

 Link: https://mechwatch.luiscos.io/

 Real-time cognitive interdiction for large language models.
 The system calibrates a deception vector from internal activations, monitors token-by-token inference, and interrupts generation when deceptive intent is detected.
 A Streamlit dashboard visualizes prompts, responses, and per-token risk scores.
+The default backbone is `meta-llama/Llama-3.1-8B-Instruct` for maximum compatibility with the calibration artifacts we ship.

 ## Repository Layout